-Visiting the bronze sculpture of Mrs. Mallard and her 8 ducklings is one of the top Boston kids activities for the under-8 set - but visitors of all ages love the statues. by Nancy Schön
+Visiting Mrs. Mallard and her 8 ducklings is one of the top Boston kids activities for the under-8 set, but visitors of all ages love the statues.

-And don't forget about the annual Duckling Day Parade - the favorite Mother's Day event of many Boston moms.
+And don't miss the annual Duckling Day Parade in May - the favorite Mother's Day event of many Boston moms.

 In Robert McCloskey's 1941 beloved children's classic, Make Way for Ducklings, Mr. and Mrs. Mallard come to Boston when searching for the perfect home for their soon-to-be family.
 They find the Public Garden, and decide to spend the night on the little island in the Lagoon.